Skip to main content

 Working Hours

 The standard working time is established at 40 hours per week.
-However, collective labor agreements may specify a shorter duration and link the normal working time to the average hours worked over a period not exceeding one year.
+However, collective labor agreements may specify a shorter duration and can link normal working time to average hours worked over a reference period, subject to statutory limits.

 Probation Period